ronakupadhyaya/SQL/pg/README.md

     1. name: `'duck'`, food: `'seeds'`, sound: `'quack'`
 1. Get the animal that makes the sound `'moo'` and log its name to the console.

-When you run `query.js` you should see:
+When you run `query.js` in node you should see:

 ```
 node query.js